microcks/microcks.io/content/documentation/guides/installation/minikube-helm.md

 microcks-keycloak   nginx   keycloak.m.minikube.local         192.168.49.2   80, 443   2m4s
 ```

-To access the ingress from your browser, you'll need to start the networking tunneling service of Minikube - it may ask for `sudo` permission depending on when you did open your latest session:
+To access the ingress from your browser, you'll need to start the networking tunneling service of Minikube - it may ask for `sudo` permission depending on when you opened your latest session:

 ```sh
 minikube tunnel